Understanding your Obligations to the NDIS Code of Conduct

 Avoid any conflicts of interest and record or disclose them if they arise.

-Example: Imagine a support worker is assigned to care for a participant who is a close friend or a relative.
+Example: A support worker is assigned to care for a participant who is a close friend or a relative.
 Because of their personal relationship, the support worker might find it challenging to enforce boundaries or make objective decisions that are in the participant’s best interest.

 The participant also might unconsciously prioritise this support worker over others and have more relaxed care expectations.